Donate246/-For-all/README.md

 Expecting some challenges on the way
 Quick improvement all day
 But are you born again?
-I am currently looking/researching a project called DACC
+I am currently looking at/researching a project called DACC The word of God works